Pre-Registration is Closed. Day of registration available starting at 6 a.m. online and 7:30 a.m. onsite, September 16. See full Race Schedule Below.

-- Team: 10 years & over with participating adult.
+- Team: 9 years & over with registered and participating adult.
 Teams consist of 2 people.
 Teams must stay together throughout the entire race and finish together.
-Start at spillway.
+Start at the spillway.
+Awards for top 3 teams.

-- Relay: 14 years & over.
-A relay is a group of 2 or 3 people, with each person completing a leg of the race.
+- Relay: 12 years & over.
+A relay is a group of 2 or 3 people with each person completing a leg of the race.
 If you have a 2-person relay, and one person is completing the first and last leg, they may have to run/walk from the boathouse where the run finishes to the spillway where the cycling starts.
-The first person on the relay will start at the spillway.
-The second person will start at Hinckley Lake Boathouse.
-The third person will start at the spillway.
+The first person on the relay will start running at the spillway.
+The second person will start kayaking at Hinckley Lake Boathouse.
+The third person will start cycling at the spillway.
+Awards for top 3 relays.

 - Individual: $75